Skip to main content

 23

-Today’s trek takes us through a moraine path as we ascend to the scenic Rinchen Zoe Pass (5350m), which marks the boundary between the Phochu and Mangdechu basins.
-From this pass, we are treated to views of Gangkar Puensum (7520m), the highest peak in Bhutan.
-The contrast between the lush forests below and the barren high-altitude terrain above is striking.
+Setting out along a moraine path, we ascend to the scenic Rinchen Zoe Pass (5350 m), which marks the boundary between the Phochu and Mangdechu basins.
+From this vantage point, we are rewarded with views of Gangkar Puensum (7520 m), the highest peak in Bhutan.
+The striking contrast between the lush forests below and the barren high-altitude terrain above captures the true essence of the Himalayas.
 As we descend through a broad, marshy valley dotted with lakes, yak pastures, and steep moraine slopes, we make our way to Tampe Chu, surrounded by rhododendron and juniper forests.
-We camp at Thongsa Thang (4400m), a short distance from Chukarpo, offering a peaceful retreat in the heart of nature.
+Our campsite at Thongsa Thang (4400 m), just a short distance from Chukarpo, offers a peaceful retreat in the heart of nature.

-Today’s trek takes us through a moraine path as we ascend to the scenic Rinchen Zoe Pass (5350m), which marks the boundary between the Phochu and Mangdechu basins.
-From this pass, we are treated to views of Gangkar Puensum (7520m), the highest peak in Bhutan.
-The contrast between the lush forests below and the barren high-altitude terrain above is striking.
+Setting out along a moraine path, we ascend to the scenic Rinchen Zoe Pass (5350 m), which marks the boundary between the Phochu and Mangdechu basins.
+From this vantage point, we are rewarded with views of Gangkar Puensum (7520 m), the highest peak in Bhutan.
+The striking contrast between the lush forests below and the barren high-altitude terrain above captures the true essence of the Himalayas.
 As we descend through a broad, marshy valley dotted with lakes, yak pastures, and steep moraine slopes, we make our way to Tampe Chu, surrounded by rhododendron and juniper forests.
-We camp at Thongsa Thang (4400m), a short distance from Chukarpo, offering a peaceful retreat in the heart of nature.
+Our campsite at Thongsa Thang (4400 m), just a short distance from Chukarpo, offers a peaceful retreat in the heart of nature.

 Accommodation